Talimere/cca-react-assignments/assignments.md

 - Get the API key from slack, and put into the `Weather` component in the correct constant.
     - Make "\<API KEY HERE\>" look like "bdfbd67678d"
 - Copy the `Weather` component into your own project, in a folder that makes sense, the "components" folder is typically where you want it
+- Look at the list of imports in the component, and cross-reference with the list on ShadCN's component docs, install as instructed on each component.
+    - Components needed: Table, Button, Input, Slider
+- Install the recharts library using `npm install recharts`
 - Have a look at the [Documentation](https://app.swaggerhub.com/apis-docs/WeatherAPI.com/WeatherAPI/1.0.2#/APIs/forecast-weather) for the forecast endpoint, and check out the structure of the returned data
-- Get the `Weather` component to work in your own application (remember that you can ask me on slack, even in the weekends, between 0800 - 2100)
+- Get the `Weather` component to work in your own application (remember that you can ask me questions on slack, even in the weekends, between 0800 - 2100)
 - Play around with the component, add extra fields to the table, change the order of the fields, make the recharts chart show more lines, etc.

 Feel free to ask either me or GPT for advice, the point of this task is to play around and get comfortable